Ireland

 Local authorities shall have the right of recourse to a judicial remedy in order to secure free exercise of their powers and respect for such principles of local self-government as are enshrined in the constitution or domestic legislation.

-The Constitution entrusts the power of judicial review to the High Court and the Supreme Court.
-Article 34.3.2 of the Constitution states that: “Save as otherwise provided by this Article, the jurisdiction of the High Court shall extend to the question of the validity of any law having regard to the provisions of this Constitution, and no such question shall be raised (whether by pleading, argument or otherwise) in any Court established under this or any other Article of this Constitution other than the High Court or the Supreme Court.”
+The Constitution of Ireland allows for a judicial review to be carried out by the High Court and the Supreme Court.
+According to Article 34.3.2 of the constitution: “Save as otherwise provided by this Article, the jurisdiction of the High Court shall extend to the question of the validity of any law having regard to the provisions of this constitution, and no such question shall be raised (whether by pleading, argument or otherwise) in any Court established under this or any other article of this constitution other than the High Court or the Supreme Court”.
+Although a local authority could challenge the constitutionality of legislation enacted by the Oireachtas in accordance with Article 34.3.2, it is highly unlikely to do so.
+Also, as pointed out in a written statement from the chief justice to the delegation, the commencement of litigation in the name of a local authority is a management/executive function.
+It would require a special resolution to be passed by councillors before any individual member of a local authority was empowered to issue proceedings in the name of the local authority.

 Article 12.1